These are all questions we hear every day. We can help.

 Many insurance plans are starting to offer benefits for hearing aids.
 We are a contracted in-network provider with multiple insurance plans, including Wellmark Blue Cross Blue Shield, United HealthCare, Aetna, Cigna, and Medicare.
 We are happy to assist you in determining whether or not your specific insurance plan will help cover the cost of hearing aids and hearing aid services.

 Some insurance plans require their members to go through a third-party company in order to utilize their hearing aid benefit.
-We also work with many third party companies including, TruHearing, Hearing Care Solutions, United HealthCare Hearing, and Your Hearing Network.
-For more information, please contact us.
+We also work with many third party companies including, TruHearing, Hearing Care Solutions, United HealthCare Hearing, Amplifon, Nation’s Hearing, and Your Hearing Network.
+If you don’t see your insurance listed, or for more information, please contact us.

 What is included in the manufacturer’s warranty?

 A new hearing aid will come with a “Repair Warranty” and a “Loss and Damage Warranty” from the manufacturer.
 The included warranty will range in length from one to three years.
 The standard warranty length will depend on the manufacturer, the hearing aid’s technology level, and the clinic you purchase the device from.

 Hearing aid warranties from the manufacturer are tied to the hearing aids’ serial numbers, rather than to the purchaser or the seller.
 This means that the hearing aids can be taken to any hearing aid dealer that has a contract with the manufacturer.
 The dealer can send in the hearing aids to the manufacturer for warranty services without any additional cost from the manufacturer.
 This does not mean the dealer will not charge for their time.

 The repair warranty will cover any standard repairs or replacement parts.
 For example, a receiver replacement, or a repair for a “weak” hearing aid would be covered under this warranty.
 The repair warranty can be utilized as often as required during the warranty period.